 The second was the destroyer Kushing, which was the first in the column.
 Several destroyers and the cruiser Nagara began to shoot at him at once.
 The destroyer fell out of the battle with very serious damage.

 But the Americans fired back.
-Who played the role of the Akatsuki searchlight station received from everyone at once, fortunately, there was no big problem in shooting at the searchlights.
+Who played the role of a searchlight station "Akatsuki" received from everyone at once, fortunately, there was no big problem in shooting at the searchlights.
 Three cruisers and three destroyers literally riddled the Japanese ship and the Akatsuki sank, becoming the first victim of the battle.
+A real "scuffle" at Guadalcanal.

 Destroyers Sterett, Laffey and O Bannon attacked Hiei with torpedoes, but the torpedoes were not cocked due to the very short distance.